ngageoint/hootenanny/README.md

 Imagery provided by permission from DigitalGlobe.
 Users are responsible for complying with terms of use for data and imagery they use in conjunction with Hootenanny.
 Specifically, the must properly protect and comply with all legal, copyright, and licensing terms.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-## Hootenanny User Interface Guide
-The [Hootenanny User Interface Guide] (https://github.com/ngageoint/hootenanny/releases/download/v0.2.19/Hootenanny.-.User.Interface.Guide.pdf) contains all of the background required to walk through each functional component of the software.
-Sample datasets can be acquired from the provided URLs in the guide or within the %HOOT_HOME/test-files directory.

 # Developers